CHCheshire/social-space-js/README.md

 - __Review__

   A review is set up very similarly to the blog post but asks for different information.
 It requires the user to put in a rating out of 10 for the thing they're reviewing.

+-__Comment__

+  A user can comment on a post which they can also edit afterwards.
+Only user who made their own comments can edit and delete them.

 ![Comment](documentation/comment.png)